padmakarPi/ibis-poc-demo/docs/deployment/pm2-deployment-guide.md

 ## Deployment Using PM2 CLI Tool

+In this guide, tasks labeled as (DevOps Team) are the responsibility of the DevOps team, while tasks labeled as (Dev Team) are the responsibility of the Development team.

 ### Prerequisites (DevOps Team)
 1. Clone the project from your repository.
 2. Build the project using the necessary build commands (e.g., `npm install` and `npm run build`).